cyberphantom/Docker-Kubernetes-AWS/README.md

 * **Docker:**			Containarization platform.
 * **CoreOS:**			OS for containers.
 * **Amazon EC2:**     A web server instance hosting Ubuntu as the operating system.
 Check version architecture: `uname -r`.
-You can use SSH to connect to Ubuntu instance on Amazon EC2 `ssh -i "docker.pem" ubuntu@52.91.80.173`.
+You can use SSH to connect to Ubuntu instance on Amazon EC2 `ssh -i "youe docker.pem" ubuntu@ip address`.
 * **Virtual Private Cloud (VPC):** Is your private section of AWS, where you can place resources and allow or restrict access to them.

 * **Kubernetes:** is a software for managing a cluster of Docker continers (scheduling, scaling, distribution workload).
 Kubernetes takes the software encapsulation provided by Docker further by introducing Pods.
 Kubernetes is lightweight, portable (suited for the cloud architecture), and modular.
 Kubernetes also introduces "**labels**" using which services and replication controllers (replication controller is used to scale a cluster) identify or select the containers or pods they manage.